RULES OF CONDUCT

 When first arriving at the location you will need to check in at the registration desk or with one of our organizers.
 They will check your driver’s license, ask you to sign a safety waiver, peace bond any ritual blades and will issue you a participant bracelet.
 Your bracelet must be on at all times to identify you as a registered attendee (don’t worry they are waterproof).

 Attendance of Stone and Stang is limited to men age 21 and older, who identify as men-who-love-men (queer, bi, gay) who are pagan or of alternative spiritual paths.
 Trans-men are welcome to attend as long as they identify as men-who-love-men.
 Stone and Stang is open to newcomers as well as more experienced participants.
 This is a private event and is not open to the public, nor to the media.
 All participants must pre-register to attend.

 The location is private property and not open to visitors.
 The organizers of Stone and Stang reserve the right to refuse entry to anyone, and to dismiss anyone, who does not comply with the rules of conduct or local laws.

-Stone and Stang opens on Friday October 5th, 2018 at 3pm and all attendees must be out by 2pm on Monday October 8th, 2018.
-Please do not arrive any earlier than the opening time nor plan on staying any later than our closing time.
+Stone and Stang opens on Thursday May 7th, 2020 at 12 pm and all attendees must be out by 3 pm on Sunday May 10th, 2020.
+Please do not arrive any earlier than the opening time, if you plan on staying any later please let us know and we will have to check with the staff of the Ranch.

 There is parking on the property.
 Please follow all posted signs.
 Lock your doors at night and hide any valuables from sight while your car is parked.
 If your vehicle is leaking fluids place a piece of cardboard under the car to catch those liquids as to prevent any harm to the land.
 Carpooling is a good idea to conserve as much of our parking space as possible.